 Students may schedule an appointment with a financial aid counselor to discuss eligibility requirements, verification, problems, budgeting of resources, or loan applications by calling (817) 735-2505 or (800) 346-8266.

 The Office of Financial Aid is located in the Division of Student Affairs on the second floor of the Educational and Administration building (EAD-247).

 Student Financial Aid Counseling

 Individual student counseling is available and encouraged.
 Counselors are available to discuss budgeting and types of financial aid awards.
 Students receiving federal loans are required to complete electronic loan entrance counseling before the release of the first disbursement of their first loan.

 Student budgets are developed within federal and state guidelines.
 These budgets are evaluated annually and may or may not change depending on requirements by federal and state law.
-Student budgets are based on the following expenses for the student only (does not include spouse or other dependents) and may vary by college and/or degree program:
+Budget items reflect an estimated average for the student only (does not include spouse or other dependents).
+Student budgets are based on the following expenses and may vary by college and/or degree program: